İzmir: Rail

-İzmir has two historical rail terminals in the city center.
+İzmir has two historical rail terminals in the city centre.
 Alsancak Terminal, built in 1858, and Basmane Terminal, built in 1866, are the two main railway stations of the city.
 The Turkish State Railways operates regional service to Ödemiş, Tire, Selçuk, Aydın, Söke, Nazilli, Denizli and Uşak, as well as longer-distance intercity service to Ankara, Afyon and Bandırma (and from there to Istanbul via İDO connection).

 Inner-city transport

 Coordinated public transportation was introduced to İzmir in 1999.
-A body known as UKOME gives strategic direction to the Metro, the ESHOT bus division, ferry operations, utilities and road developments. İzmir has an electronic, integrated pre-pay ticket known as the İzmirim Kart ('My Izmir' Card).
+A body known as UKOME gives strategic direction to the Metro, the ESHOT bus division, ferry operations, utilities and road developments. İzmir has an electronic, integrated pre-pay ticket known as the İzmirim Kart ('My İzmir' Card).
 The card is valid on all metro and commuter rail lines, buses, ferries, trams, and in certain other municipal facilities.
-The İzmirim Kart allows for the use of multiple forms of transport within a 90-minute window, combining for a single fare price.
+The İzmirim Kart allows for the use of multiple forms of transport within a 120-minute window, combining for a single fare price.